Learning Outcomes

 Transfer of Risk

 A key consequence of exchange is the transfer of risk.
 Unless the contract provides otherwise, the risk of loss or damage to the property passes from the seller to the buyer at the moment of exchange.
-This means that if the property is damaged between exchange and completion, the buyer must still complete the purchase and cannot require the seller to repair the damage.
+The Standard Conditions of Sale and the Standard Commercial Property Conditions reflect this common law rule.
+The seller is generally under no obligation to insure the property (unless required under a lease or the contract), but the buyer must ensure adequate cover is in place from exchange.
+If damage occurs after exchange, the buyer must still complete and cannot require the seller to repair, subject to any contractual provisions about insurance proceeds.

 Key Term: risk